buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

   + dev.mrmurphy.com
   + Twitter

+This **pattern level information architecture** groups related content – all about the user – into one, carefully organised space.

 Dribbble wouldn’t be Dribbble without its ‘shots’ so **it’s no surprise to see a great deal of care and attention (not to mention distillation and refinement over time) has gone into the design of the site’s ‘shot pattern’**.
 Shots are, after all, the primary focus of Dribbble.